United Arab Emirates

 Interest expenses

-The following would be considered as interest for the purpose of the general interest limitation rule:
+The following would be considered as interest:

 - Amounts incurred in connection with raising finance (including guarantee fees, arrangement fees, commitment fees, and any other fees similar in nature).

-- Interest on Islamic Financial Instruments that is compliant with the Sharia principles or any equivalent instruments or the combination of both,
+- Interest on Islamic financial instruments that is compliant with the Sharia principles or any equivalent instruments or the combination of both,

 - Interest component on forward contracts, futures contracts, options, interest rate and foreign exchange swap agreements, or any other financial derivative instruments.